 Excursus: Astronomical alignments

 The north celestial pole defines the cardinal directions on the local horizon, for the north-south line is defined by the meridian, and the east-west line is defined by the celestial colure perpendicular to the colure through the zenith.
 Unfortunately, perhaps, the celestial pole is not visible, and neither are the meridian or colure.
 That leaves us with the horizon.
 The sun rises in the east and sets in the west, more or less.
-In fact, the sun rises due east and sets due east only twice a year, at the equinoxes.
+In fact, the sun rises due east and sets due west only twice a year, at the equinoxes.
 Sunrise and sunset are about 30° north of east and west at midsummer, and about 30° south of east and west at midwinter (for latitude 36°, the middle of the ancient world).
 Many early mosques – those from before the scientific age – were oriented in the cardinal or solstitial directions.
 The intermediate directions between the cardinals were also used.

 To find the cardinal directions on a given day, many moderns would be flummoxed unless they know what is contained in the previous paragraph or they have a phone at hand with astronomical software.
 By night, the Pole Star, a modest asterism near the celestial pole, is a close north marker in the northern hemisphere, and Canopus, the brightest star in the southern sky, is a south marker in the southern hemisphere; however, Canopus rises and sets, so that south is actually midway between its rising and setting.
 In the recent past people used magnetic compasses to find directions, and, in historical investigations, it helped to know that magnetic north varies from true north with the exact variation depending on epoch and location.